jonasbystrom/ESP-Now-Sensor-system-with-WiFi/BUILDING A SYSTEM.md

 ## Building a system
 You can follow these steps to build a working system.

+## Router
+- Set the 2.4GHz band of your router to "fixed" channel 1
+  - _I personally use a separate Router defining a sepatate WiFi network (SSID) which works fixed on channel 1._

 ## Sensor
 - Program 1 (or more) ESP8266 or ESP32 with the sketch in espnow_sensor.
 Use ARDUINO IDE.
   - Remember to set the appropriate #define USE_ESP8266 or USE_ESP32.